Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Collection arrangements for outgoing items involve different couriers, different procedures, and different physical demands than receiving.

 Courier expectations may include placing packages on counters or in specific locations.
 Managing these expectations while protecting yourself requires communication and occasional assertiveness.
+You are within your rights to ask a courier to place a heavy item rather than lifting it yourself.

 Assessing before lifting should be automatic.
 Test package weight before committing to a lifting approach.
 Where are grip points?
 Is the package balanced?
 Where is it going?